rock-core/tools-pocolog2msgpack/README.md

   --end arg (=-1)                       Index after the last sample that will
                                         be exported.
 This option is only useful if only one stream will be exported.
+  --align_named_vector                  For named vector types, order the
+                                        elements by the names of the first sample.
+Only one names vector valid for all samples will be included in the output.
+Only works with --flatten.
+  --flatten                             With --flatten, all nested field names
+                                        are joined into top level keys.
+This makes the data fields directly
+                                        accessible.
+  --compress                            Compress the output using msgpack's
+                                        zlib compression.

 ```

 Example: